rocketshipmedia/simple-food-menu/readme.md

-Simple Food Menu V0.1
+## Synopsis

-Simple restaurant menu management for wordpress.
-Yay!
+Simple food menu management for Wordpress using custom post types and some fancy loop business

+## Code Example

+Display your restaurant's menu with the [show_menu] shortcode.